ShaggyTech/nhtsa-api-wrapper/apps/documentation/src/api/get-parts.md

 - (optional) ORG's Letter Date should be on or before this date

-`params.manufacturer`:

-- (optional) if supplied value is a number - method will do exact match on Manufacturer's Id
-- if supplied value is a string - it will look for manufacturers whose name is LIKE the provided name
-- it accepts a partial manufacturer name as an input
-- multiple results are returned in case of multiple matches
-- manufacturer name can be a partial name, or a full name for more specificity, e.g., "988", "HONDA", "HONDA OF CANADA MFG., INC.", etc.

 `params.page`:

 - (optional) number, 1 (default) first 1000 records, 2 - next 1000 records, etc